Eelection2018: Voting this weekend? consider one of your own!

 Although their detractors and ‘nay-Sayers’ would label their attempt somewhat differently, BT would regard such effort as really brave.
 Winning may not be on the cards, but taking the plunge and making the party know you are driven to take the ‘wheel’ in your own hands, means a lot.
 Their effort should be seen as perhaps their initiation into the grassroots level of Australian politics and deserves applause.

 This list is exhaustive as at the time of going to print.
-For regular updates, please keep visiting
+For an updated and comprehensive coverage, please click here.

 – R. VenuGopal with DM